Daniel Jacobs (boxer): Jacobs vs. Arias

 In September 2017, it was announced that Jacobs had signed with promotional outfit Matchroom Boxing.
 Jacobs had worked without a promotional outfit since his return.
 The deal would see Jacobs' fights be televised on HBO.
 It was later announced that Jacobs would face Luis Arias on November 11 at the Nassau Coliseum.
 Jacobs dominated Arias from beginning to end and scored a flash knockdown in round 11 to win a unanimous decision 118–109, 119–108, and 120–107.
 This was Jacobs' first decision win in a 12-round bout.
 According to CompuBox Stats, Jacobs landed 184 of 581 punches thrown (32%), while Arias landed 88 of 318 (28%).
 Jacobs outlanded Arias in every single round.
 The bout averaged 706,000 and peaked at 765,000 viewers.

 Jacobs vs. Sulęcki

 In February 2018, after weeks of speculation, it was officially announced that Jacobs would fight Polish boxer Maciej Sulęcki (26–0, 10 KOs) on April 28 at the Barclays Center in New York City on HBO.
 On March 30, the WBA elevated the fight to be an eliminator for their middleweight title.
-Jacobs won 116–111, 117–110 and 115–112 on three judges' scorecards.
+Despite being a significant favorite at 15-1, Jacobs remained cautious about Sulęcki, acknowledging the unpredictability of boxing and the potential danger posed by an opponent with "nothing to lose."
+Sulęcki was not worried about talks of him being at a weigh disadvantage and anticipated weighing over 180 pounds at the time of the fight, stating that he will be the bigger fighter in the ring.
+Jacobs weighed 159.6 pounds and Sulęcki weighed 159.2 pounds for his first official fight at middleweight.

+Jacobs dropped Sulęcki in the last round, winning the fight via unanimous decision, in a bout where he was comfortably in control.
+Jacobs controlled distance and pace through most of the fight, dictating exchanges and keeping Sulęcki at range.
+Sulęcki displayed toughness and resilience, absorbing punches and staying competitive, but he struggled to hurt Jacobs, who effectively managed the inside and landed power shots Jacobs repeatedly encouraged exchanges, demonstrating his experience and tactical patience.
+In the 12th round, Jacobs landed a solid right hand that knocked Sulęcki down.
+Sulęcki recovered quickly and completed the fight on his feet, but the outcome was already decided.
+The scorecards read 116–111, 117–110 and 115–112 for Jacobs.
+Despite his victory, Jacobs rated his performance as a B-minus, indicating that he believes there is room for improvement.
+He acknowledged Sulęcki's toughness and skill, recognizing him as a worthy opponent.
+CompuBox showed that Jacobs landed 205 of 631 punches thrown (32%) and Sulęcki landed 143 of 657 (22%).
 The fight averaged 811,000 viewers and peaked at 874,000 viewers.